 However, there’s one thing we will discuss in this post is that the Border Tribe (living on the outskirts of Wakanda) all wear a blanket wrapped around them. -> (Spoiler alert if you haven’t seen the movie) These blankets conceal their weapons and serve as a shield.

 Looking to tie in the symbolism of the blankets I found a fun art project that I can do with my son: Senufo mud painting.
 The Senufo people that live in Cote d’Ivoire (the Ivory coast) of West Africa wear clothing with mud paintings.
 The mud painting were drawings of animals because they believed the spirits of these animals will protect them from injury and have a successful hunt.
 They would make the black paint out of the mud and they’d boil leaves to make a liquid dye.
 They would draw an outline of the animals such as crocodiles, turtles, monkeys, and lizards in their work, and other designs.
 They use the thick mud to paint.

 Map: Image Source

-For this art project we will be making Senufo mud painting on a t-shirt.
+For this art project, we will be making Senufo mud paintings on a t-shirt.
 This is a messy art project!
 Supplies you’ll need are: